sariaslaso/movies_and_LLMs/README.md

 ## hugging face app

-A UI of the model can be found [here](https://huggingface.co/spaces/sariaslaso/movies_LLMs_gradio), a gradio app on Hugging Face Hub.
+A UI of the model can be found [here](https://huggingface.co/spaces/sariaslaso/movies_LLMs_gradio), a gradio app integrated with Hugging Face Hub.

 ## FastAPI and Docker container